JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/0-pre-project-requirments.md

 # Pre-Project Requirements

-Before a project officially begins, certain **preconditions** must be met to justify the effort.
-These requirements form the *foundation* that allows the Initiating Process Group to succeed.
-Without them, projects risk starting on shaky ground and failing before they truly begin.
+Although not officially one of the PMP Process Groups, it would be remiss not to include the pre-project requirements that must be satisfied before a project can be established.
+These prerequisites form the foundation on which the entire effort is built.
+Specifically, the Initiating Process Group cannot begin until these are met; without them, any attempt to plan or execute is likely to fail.
+If the Project Management Plan is the road we’ll travel, the business case and the project charter define the destination—because if we don’t know where we’re going, any road will do.
 ---

 ## Key Activities Before Initiation